MichAdeola/Credit_Score_Classification/README.md

 - And I made my prediction on the second dataset, cleaned in the same conditions as the first.

 # Next step
-- Review the parameters settings of the selected training method, to further improve the model
+- Optimize the hyperparameters of the deployed model, to further improve the model performance.